Can a Single Change of Color Make Your Add to Cart Button Work?

 Instead of changing the button itself, you may want to test its placement.
 Amazon’s is on the right, eBay’s is in the middle, and many others are somewhere between the two.
 Making sure that it has plenty of empty space around it is key.

-To conclude, your button color is just one of many factors for a successful Add to Cart button.
+To conclude, your Add to Cart button color is just one of many factors for a successful button.
 Your button should naturally fit into your overall design while still standing out; this is true for both the design and the copy.

 The only way you can truly know is to test it out.
 Keep your brand’s guidelines in mind first and foremost and make sure to always listen to your customers.